 Key takeaway: Always confirm the rules with your local council or consult an arborist familiar with Sydney’s regulations before proceeding.
 This ensures your trees are cared for responsibly while keeping you protected from fines or compliance issues.

-Tree lopping isn’t the only way to manage trees, and in many cases, it isn’t the best option.
+Tree lopping isn’t the only way to manage trees and in many cases, it isn’t the best option.
 There are healthier, more sustainable approaches that protect the safety of your property while preserving the long-term vitality of Sydney’s trees.

 For large or historic trees at risk of splitting, cabling and bracing provide structural support without removing major limbs.
-This method is particularly valuable for preserving Sydney’s gum trees, figs, and other iconic species.
+This method is particularly valuable for preserving Sydney’s gum trees, figs and other iconic species.

 Benefit: Enhances safety while retaining the tree’s natural shape and ecological value.